CruGlobal/google-account-migration-script/README.md

 ## troubleshooting

 If you have issues remove the refresh_token from config.json and try running again.
 The refresh_token expires about every 6 months and will need to be removed so the gem can replace it.
+Also try generating a new okta_token.
+They disappear if unused for 30 days.